West 47th Street

 West 47th Street is a documentary film produced by Lichtenstein Creative Media.
+The film follows several people with severe mental illness who are utilising the services of Fountain House, a rehabilitation program in New York City.

+Subject matter

 West 47th Street is an intimate cinéma vérité portrait of four people with serious mental illness as their lives naturally unfold over a three-year period beginning in spring 2001.
 The characters are all members of Fountain House, a psychiatric rehabilitation programme located on West 47th Street in a part of New York City once known as Hell's Kitchen.